Premium Bank

 • premium bank - preview image

-Additionally, some controlled variables would give them enough freedom to create something adaptable to reflect certain qualities of the company: their own logo, neutral typefaces, one main colour with its shades and tints, possibly a secondary colour or texture, and other small variants like icon styles and spacing.
+A white label design system was proposed to get a fully customised solution.
+Some variables would give customers enough freedom to create their own logo, neutral typefaces, one main colour with its shades and tints, possibly a secondary colour or texture, and other small variants like icon styles and spacing.

 • design - mockups - specifications